CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Hybrid-Cloud-Connectivity-with-QinQ-and-VXLANs.md

 ## Considerations

-The Linux kernel limits interface names to 15 characters in length.
-For QinQ interfaces, you can reach this limit easily.
+The Linux kernel limits interface names to 15 characters in length, which can be a problem for QinQ interfaces.
 To work around this issue, create two VLANs as nested VLAN raw devices, one for the outer tag and one for the inner tag.
 For example, you cannot create an interface called swp50s0.1001.101 because it contains 16 characters.
-Instead, edit the `/etc/network/interfaces` file to create VLANs with IDs 1001 and 101.
-For example:
+Instead, edit the `/etc/network/interfaces` file to create VLANs with IDs 1001 and 101:

 ```
 cumulus@switch:~$ sudo nano /etc/network/interfaces